SofDev16/secure-azure-webapp-sql-integration/README.md

 #  Secure Azure Web App + SQL Integration

-This project demonstrates how to securely connect an Azure Web App (.NET) to an Azure SQL Database using Private Endpoints, Virtual Networks (VNet), and custom DNS—eliminating all public exposure.

----

 ## 🧠 Overview

 The solution follows best practices for secure network communication in Azure by: